devops-sherpas/jfrog-training-labs/init/demo/README.md

-# Initializing a Lab Environment
+# Initializing a Demo Environment

 ## Prerequisites